England Beat Colombia on Penalties, Advance to World Cup Quarter-Finals

 New-Look England Show It's a New Era by Overcoming Penalty Trauma

-England's young squad showed its inexperience by folding like a deck chair in the final minutes of regulation against Colombia, and were completely overrun in the first period of extra time.
-They also showed a different side to this new squad, however―the mental fortitude to win a penalty shootout.
+England's young squad showed its inexperience by folding like a deck chair in the final minutes of regulation against Colombia and were completely overrun in the first period of extra time.
+They also showed a different side to this new squad, however—the mental fortitude to win a penalty shootout.

 Before Tuesday, the Three Lions had the worst record in shootouts in World Cup history.
 In three attempts, the team had never advanced.